-To become a client, you'll need at least $1 million in investable assets.
-In turn, the majority of Diesslin's client base is made up of high-net-worth individuals and the firm charges less in fees for managed assets over $1 million.
+To become a client, there is no set account minimum.
+However, the majority of Diesslin's client base is made up of high-net-worth individuals and the firm charges less in fees for managed assets over $1 million.
 The firm also has services for trusts, estates, charitable organizations, businesses, retirement plans and investment companies.

 David Diesslin, chairman, founded the firm in 1980, making it the oldest firm on our list.
 He’s had his certified financial planner (CFP) designation since 1983.
 Diesslin has an MBA from University of Dallas and has been named one of the “Best Financial Advisors” in Worth Magazine, Medical Economics and Money Magazine.

 Diesslin Group Investment Strategy

-Advisors will build you a globally diversified portfolio that will be monitored and rebalanced as necessary.
+Advisors will build you a globally-diversified portfolio that will be monitored and rebalanced as necessary.
 The firm generally creates portfolios that have no-load stock mutual funds and bond mutual funds.
 While the firm does have some accounts that have individual stocks and other securities, for the most part, if you invest with Diesslin, your money will be invested in mutual funds.